Summary-Source Proposition-level Alignment: Task, Datasets and Supervised Baseline: -enhanced Sentence Alignment

-For sentence selection from the predicted alignments, we first score each document sentence with the probability to be aligned to the reference summary, calculated by the probability of each \infounit~itself, weighted by its length.
-Then, we choose the sentences with the highest alignment probability, until all aligned summary \infounit s are covered.
-For sentence highlighting baselines, we choose the following methods:
+Our method for extracting salient sentences for training a salience model first scores each document sentence based on the aligned \infounit s it contains.
+This is done by combining the alignment classification scores for these \infounit s, weighted by the respective \infounit s lengths.
+Then, we select the sentences with the highest scores, until all aligned summary \infounit s are covered by alignments of \infounit s within the selected sentences.